 Cowork writes the doc.
 You send the link.

-Add AgentDoc as an MCP server in Claude Cowork and every doc it writes can be published to a real URL — readable by anyone, no Claude account required.
-One line to install.
+One URL, pasted into Cowork's connector settings.
+Every doc Cowork writes can be published to a real URL — readable by anyone, no Claude account required.
 Private by default.

 Cowork is great at writing.
 Sharing is the gap.